BR Standard Class 5: Design and construction

 73140 with Caprotti valve gear and a big tender at Chester General in 1964.

 The design work was done at the ex-LNER Doncaster Works but the bulk of the construction was done at Derby Works.
 The locomotive featured a BR standard boiler very similar in dimensions to the Stanier Type 3B fitted to the Black Fives, but made from manganese steel instead of nickel steel.
-The most obvious visible changes were a higher running plate, slightly enlarged driving wheels (from 6 ft 0 in to 6 ft 2 in), increased cylinder bore (from 18½ in (457 mm) to 19 in(483 mm)), a standard cab with external pipework and the regulator gland on the driver's side of the boiler below the dome.
+The most obvious visible changes were a higher running plate, slightly enlarged driving wheels (from 6 ft 0 in to 6 ft 2 in), increased cylinder bore (from 18+1/2 to 19 in), a standard cab with external pipework and the regulator gland on the driver's side of the boiler below the dome.
 Many of these changes were to reduce maintenance or to incorporate standard components that could be shared between other standard classes.

 The first of the class, 73000, was outshopped from Derby in April 1951 and 30 were in service by January 1952.
 There was then a gap in construction before Derby resumed building its remaining 100 engines.
 42 were built at Doncaster, starting in August 1955 and finishing in May 1957, with Derby's last engine following a month later.

-Thirty engines, numbers 73125 to 73154, were built with Caprotti valve gear and poppet valves.
+30 engines, numbers 73125 to 73154, were built with Caprotti valve gear and poppet valves.